scalableminds/webknossos/docs/ui/toolbar.md

 WEBKNOSSOS provides several tools for volume annotation:

 ![Trace Tool](./images/trace-tool.jpg){align=left width="60"}
 **Trace Tool**: Create precise boundary definitions by drawing outlines around structures.
 This tool is particularly useful when accuracy is crucial.
+For added precision consider using a [pen input device](../pen_tablets.md).

 ![Brush Tool](./images/brush-tool.jpg){align=left width="60"}
 **Brush Tool**: Paint directly onto the dataset to mark regions of interest.
-The brush size is adjustable, and the tool supports pressure sensitivity for compatible input devices.
+The brush size is adjustable and .
+If you draw around objects in one continuous motion, the inside will be filled automatically.

 ![Quick Select Tool](./images/quickselect-tool.jpg){align=left width="60"}
 **AI Quick Select**: Annotate a segment automatically with our AI by drawing a rectangular selection over it.
+Alternatively, single click in the center of a cell to automatically label it.

 And many other tools.
 For detailed information, see the [volume annotation guide](../volume_annotation/tools.md).